 Although they did once try to drop A Horse With No Name from their live set, after promoters intervened it was reinstated and remains there today.

 Although they’ve released a Christmas album and a slew of compilations and live records, America’s creativity seemed to dry up after 1998’s Human Nature album.
-But help came along when celebrity fans Smashing Pumpkins guitarist James Iha and Fountains Of Wayne bassist Adam Schlesinger stepped in to co-produce new album Here & Now that features various guests including Ryan Adams.
-It’s this release that America will promote in March when they play their first UK shows in a decade .
+But help came along when celebrity fans Smashing Pumpkins guitarist James Iha and Fountains Of Wayne bassist Adam Schlesinger stepped in to co-produce their album Here & Now in 2007, which featured various guests including Ryan Adams.

 Bunnell is mindful of the fact that people associate the band America with the likes of Bread, the Doobie Brothers and Chicago, but insists his band’s live show betrays the undesirable label of ‘soft rock’.